Black Friday 2018 sound bar deals: Vizio, Polk, Klipsch and more, starting at $100

 - We linked to the current listing at the retailer's website when one was available, but of course sale pricing won't be available until the sale begins.

 See?
 You really don't need to spend much.
-The SB3621n-E is a CNET Editor's Choice and from Nov.
-16 to Nov.
-26 it's less than a hundred bucks.
+The SB3621n-E is a CNET Editor's Choice and until Nov.
+26 it's a little more than a hundred bucks.
 Crazy recommendable at this price.

-It's only just arrived in stores, but Vizio's first Atmos sound bar will be on sale for Black Friday.
-At $300 at Costco and Sam's Club, and $350 at Best Buy, Walmart and Target, it's the cheapest you're going to see a sound bar like this for a very long time.
+It's only just arrived in stores, but Vizio's first Atmos sound bar is already on sale for Black Friday.
+At $350 at Best Buy it's almost the cheapest you're going to see a sound bar like this for a very long time.
+Sadly Costco's $300 deal is now sold out.

 Klipsch R-10B: $280 (save $220)Sarah Tew